 Alcohol in traffic – riding a bike, driving a car

-While sitting in the park probably almost always sounds like a good idea, participating in traffic under the influence of alcohol may not be.
+While sitting in the park probably almost always sounds like a good idea, participating in traffic under the influence of alcohol may not.
 You may have heard rumors, that drinking and driving is allowed in Germany?
 Yes, indeed, it basically is.
 But again – just because it’s legal within certain limits does not mean it is a good idea.
 And the related laws actually got a bit stricter over the past years: in West-Germany and West-Berlin the legal alcohol level used be at 0,8‰ –– since 2001 the legal alcohol level was lowered to 0,5‰ – and if you do a mistake, ignoring a traffic sign or something similar, you can actually lose your driving license already at 0,3‰ blood alcohol.

 According to German laws, people are not allowed to steer vehicles under the influence of a certain amount of alcohol – for steering cars it’s the above mentioned limit of 0,5‰.
-This means two things: also riding a bike may be illegal at a certain point – and riding a horse may still be un-regulated :) although i suppose in the eyes of the law, a horse is also a vehicle.
-As far as I know the theoretically legal alcohol level for riding a bike would be at 1,6‰ – but the police can already give you a ticket (and even drag you to court) if you have a higher blood alcohol concentration than 0,3‰ if they think you riding your bike ‘conspicuously’.
+This means two things: also riding a bike drunk is illegal at a certain point – riding a horse may still be un-regulated :) although i suppose in the eyes of the law, a horse is also a vehicle.
+As far as I know the theoretically legal alcohol level for riding a bike would be at 1,6‰ – but the police can already give you a ticket (and even drag you to court) if you have a higher blood alcohol concentration than 0,3‰ or even less if they think you riding your bike ‘conspicuously’.
 The same applies to driving a car.
 So I would highly recommend you don’t try that out.

 Opening hours / Closing time / Last orders